wso2/docs-apk/en/docs/setup/deployment/apk-dataplane-per-cluster.md

 ### Overview

-In this approach, each environment (dev, prod, etc..) has its own dedicated Kubernetes cluster hosting an instance of the Kubernetes Gateway.
-In this pattern Kubernetes Gateway will have visibility over all the namespaces (or a predefined set of namespaces) in the cluster.
+In this approach, each environment (dev, prod, etc.) has its own dedicated Kubernetes cluster hosting an instance of the Kubernetes Gateway.
+In this pattern the Kubernetes Gateway will have visibility over all the namespaces (or a predefined set of namespaces) in the cluster.

 [![dataplane-per-k8-cluster](../../assets/img/deployment-patterns/cluster-dp.png)](../../assets/img/deployment-patterns/APK_Dataplane_per_Cluster.png)